mythaxis/mythaxis.github.io/content/issue-25/The Fashionistas.md

 showAuthorFooter: true
 copyright: '© Gregory L. Norris 2021 All Rights Reserved'

 description: "Fashion models, they're like some other species, aren't they?
-Tall, sleek, beautiful — well, sometimes, sort of.
-Maybe they're more like aliens, so different from we mere humans as they glide by adorned in their strange new things.
-Just be careful the catwalk doesn't distract you from the strange new thing sitting right there next to you…"
+Tall, sleek, beautiful — well, sometimes beautiful, sort of. \"Striking\", let's say.
+Or maybe they're more like aliens, so different from we mere humans as they glide by, adorned in strange new things.
+Well, while you're contemplating next season's rags, just be careful the fascinating lure of the catwalk doesn't distract you from the strange new thing sitting right there next to you."

 morelink: 'Vogue, vogue, vogue, vogue…'